school-of-data/GIS-curriculum/kenya/module6/module6.md

 #### **Content/Tutorial**

 At this point, you might notice that the attribute table stores both spatial and non-spatial data.
 In this tutorial you’ll discover ways of working with attribute table data.
-For example, Using expressions, select Clinics in Pampanga with an emergency facility, all using data from the attribute table.
+For example, Using expressions, select Clinics in Kiambu county with a wheelchair facility, all using data from the attribute table.

 1. Add the following datasets of Kenya to the QGIS map canvas;